Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2022, Belmont had a median income among taxpayers of $51,955 with the average level standing at $67,194.
-This is just above the national average and compares to levels of $48,741 and $60,693 across Rest of Vic. respectively.
-Based on Wage Price Index growth of 10.11% since financial year ended June 2022, current estimates would be approximately $57,208 (median) and $73,987 (average) as of March 2025.
-According to Australian Bureau of Statistics Census figures for 2021, household, family and personal incomes all rank modestly in Belmont, between the 36th and 49th percentiles.
-Income brackets indicate 32.4% of the population (4,931 individuals) fall within the $1,500 - 2,999 income range, reflecting patterns seen the broader area where 30.3% similarly occupy this range.
-Housing affordability pressures are severe, with only 83.4% of income remaining after housing costs, ranking at the 36th percentile and the area's Socio-Economic Indexes for Areas income ranking places it in the 5th decile.
+According to AreaSearch's aggregation of ATO data released for financial year 2022, Belmont had a median income among taxpayers of $51,955 and an average income of $67,194.
+These figures are slightly above the national averages of $48,741 and $60,693 respectively in Rest of Vic.
+Based on Wage Price Index growth of 12.16% since financial year 2022, estimated median income as of September 2025 would be approximately $58,273, with average income at around $75,365.
+In the 2021 Census, Belmont's household, family and personal incomes ranked modestly between the 36th and 49th percentiles.
+Income brackets show that 32.4% of Belmont's population (4,950 individuals) fall within the $1,500 - $2,999 income range, similar to the broader area where 30.3% occupy this range.
+Housing affordability pressures are severe in Belmont, with only 83.4% of income remaining after housing costs, ranking at the 36th percentile.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income